Towards the analytic theory of Potential Energy Curves for diatomic molecules. Studying He${}_2^+$ and LiH diatomics as illustration: Generalities

 \section{Generalities}

 Making analysis of the electronic Hamiltonian for $(A + B)^+$ ion one can find that the potential $V(R)$ at small $R$ is defined via perturbation theory in $R$,

-where the first (classical) term comes from the Coulomb repulsion of nuclei, the second term $E_a$ is defined by the energy of united ion with total nuclear charge $(Z_{A} + Z_{B})$ with $(Z_{A} + Z_{B}-1)$ electrons, see e.g. \cite{LL}, $\S$ 80.
-It was observed that the linear term is always absent, $E_1=0$ \cite{RAB:1958,WAB:1959,OT:2018}.
-At large distances $R$ for the ground state potential curve the leading term of the interaction of neutral atom with charged atomic ion is given by Van-der-Waals attraction term with corrections in powers of $1/R$,
+where the first (classical) term comes from the Coulomb repulsion of nuclei, the second term $E_{u.i.}$ is defined by the energy of united ion (u.i.) with total nuclear charge $(Z_{A} + Z_{B})$ with $(Z_{A} + Z_{B}-1)$ electrons, see e.g. \cite{LL}, $\S$ 80; sometimes, it is called the {\it super-ion}.
+It was observed that the linear term $\sim R$ is always absent, $E_1=0$, at least, for the ground state \cite{RAB:1958,WAB:1959,OT:2018}.